Kotik112/OpenWeather-API-vs-Raspberry-Pi/azure-api-function/readme.md

 This Azure function is triggered by a timer and makes an API call to the OpenWeatherMap API to get the current weather data for a specific location.
 It then extracts the temperature, humidity, and pressure data and writes it to an output binding.

 ## Dependencies
-This function depends on the following libraries:
+This function depends on the following libraries and need to added to `requirements.txt`:

 - `datetime`: Used to extract and format the date/time data from the API response.
 - `requests`: Used to make the API call to the OpenWeatherMap API.